Adding variables

 -

-After creating an Environment variable, go to your River and select the Variables tab in the right-hand corner.
+After creating an environment variable, go to your Data Flow and select the Variables tab in the right-hand corner.

 -

-Set up a new River variable and enter the Environment variable name inside curly brackets to use the value (Test_River_Variable's value will be 10).
+Set up a new Data Flow variable and enter the Environment variable name inside curly brackets to use the value (Test_Data Flow_Variable's value is 10).

 -